 The Diamond Fund

-Hope this article on things to do in Moscow was a fun read.
+Hope this was a fun read.
 People who are traveling to Russia for the first time should at least learn some basic common Russian phrases or know someone who speaks Russian to make the trip more easy and interesting.